Applications are now closed, and will reopen from Monday 11 July to Monday 15 August 2022.

 All applications must be submitted online using our online application form.
-Before you apply please read our Scholarship Application Guidance below or download the PDF.
+Before you apply please read our Scholarship Application Guidance below.
 If you are unsure about applying or have any questions please contact us.

 SCHOLARSHIP APPLICATION GUIDANCE

 The Queen Elizabeth Scholarship Trust (QEST) offers scholarships of up to £18,000 for the training and education of talented craftspeople.
 We want to sustain vital skills in traditional and contemporary crafts and contribute to excellence in the British craft industry.
 For each successful scholar QEST will also fund a place on a Professional Development Programme, run in partnership with Cockpit Arts.
 Sessions will be held via Zoom on Tuesday afternoons (4.00 to 5.30pm) between December 2021 and March 2022, and scholars are expected to make every effort to attend.
 Read more here.

 ABOUT THE SCHOLARSHIP

 Who can apply?

 Our scholarships are available to fund the education and training of any individual UK resident, aged 18 or older, who would like to improve their craft skills.

 What do we fund?